leppekja/congress-bill-auto-summaries/README.md

 - Tokenize the words in this step?
 See preprocess.tokenize.
 - Delete summaries / bills outside the 25th to 75th percentile, or other word length?
 See [scientific abstract paper](https://arxiv.org/pdf/1804.08875.pdf).

+## Baseline

+We implement an extractive summary method that pulls the official-title section from the bill as a comparable baseline for our abstractive model.
+This may be found in extractive_summary.py, and uses the structure of the XML file to parse the text from the bill.